Feynman Categories: Feynman transform, the (co)bar construction and Master Equations

 Second, if $\FF$ is graded, then for $\op{O}\in\vmodsc$ we may regard the free $\oper$ $F(\op{O})$ as being graded, i.e. $F(\op{O})\in \fops_{\C^\Z}$, with the grading induced from that of $Mor(\F)$.
 This grading will support a differential in the (co)bar construction and the Feynman transform.

 Third, any graded Feynman category $\FF$ can be given an ordered presentation as follows.
 Since $\FF$ is graded, any polygonal relation can be expressed via two classes of chains of morphisms $[f],[g]\in C_n(A,B)$ for some $n$, with no morphisms in the chain of degree $>1$.
 Now, again since $\FF$ is graded, there is a unique $\sigma\in \SS_n$ such that $\sigma([f])=[g]$.
 We define the value of the polygonal relation to be $(-1)^{|\sigma|}$.
 Note that this value is multiplicative since the symmetric group action respects composition by assumption, and so determines an ordered presentation.
 As a consequence, in the $\Ab$ enriched context, we can consider the corresponding odd version of a graded Feynman category which takes the twisted $\SS_n$ representation on morphism chains of degree $n$.
 Note the degree function on $\FF$ allows us to define the degree of morphisms in $\F^{odd}$, and there is a correspondence between the degree $1$ morphisms in $\F$ and the degree $1$ morphisms in $\F^{odd}$.

-Finally, any graded Feynman category has a resolving subset of the generators by taking $\Phi^1$ to be the one-comma generators of degree $1$.
+Also, any graded Feynman category has a resolving subset of the generators by taking $\Phi^1$ to be the one--comma generators of degree $1$.

+Finally, we remark that the cubicality condition may be viewed as a symmetric Segal condition in that it says that relative to degree $0$ morphisms, the degree $n$ morphisms are given by coinvariants of chains of n degree 1 morphisms.
+This will guide our intuition in Section \ref{Wsec}.

+\begin{ex} Let us study $\GG$ in particular.
+If we allow three types of generators, edge contractions, loop contractions and mergers, we can assign degree $1$ to edge contractions and loop contractions.
+The relation \eqref{triangleeq}, will force mergers to have degree $0$.
+Thus the degree function is not proper.

+Another interesting example are PROPs.
+A presentation is given by generators $k$--multi-edge contractions (Figure $\ref{multiedge}$) and mergers.
+Since there are no loop contractions, all relations are quadratic.
+Everything commutes.
+This means that we can assign degree $1$ to all the morphisms.
+However, in this version, the set of generators is not resolving, see Figure $\ref{propdiagram}$.

+A second presentation is given by assigning degree $k$ to each $k$--multi--edge contraction.
+The same diagram induces a relation, which then forces mergers to be of degree $0$ and hence the degree function is not proper.
+For properads and wheeled properads, there are no problems. \end{ex}